Gelora Haji Agus Salim Stadium

-Gelora Haji Agus Salim Stadium is a multi-use stadium in Padang, West Sumatra, Indonesia.
+Gelora Haji Agus Salim Stadium or GHAS is a multi-use stadium in Padang, West Sumatra, Indonesia.
 It is currently used mostly for Football matches and is the home stadium of Semen Padang and PSP Padang.
 The stadium has a capacity of 11,000.
 The stadium is also known as a venue for rugby union matches and athletics.

 History

 The stadium was named after Agus Salim, a Muslim intellectual and national hero of Minangkabau from the area where the stadium is located.
 The 2009 Sumatra earthquakes heavily damaged the stadium.
 The stands were destroyed and there was damage to facilities, including lighting.
 The dressing rooms were also damaged, and the resultant condition of the field rendered the stadium unfit for use.
 Repairs were completed in 2012.
 The renovation began again in May 2024.

 Structure and facilities

 The stadium has 4 tribune categories for spectators, west for VIPs with single seats, east for public, south for Spartacks and north for The Kmers.